SWProjectTin23/altbauVsNeubau/docs/adr/0004-use-rechart-tailwind-for-frontend.md

 - Declarative chart configuration makes logic easy to follow
 - Supports dynamic updates and comparisons (e.g., by building or time range)
 - Simple integration of custom highlights and threshold indicators

-**General:**

-- Team members must be familiar with Tailwind and Recharts (low learning curve)
-- Tailwind requires minimal PostCSS configuration and tree-shaking for production
-- Recharts may have limitations for highly complex or custom visualizations (D3 could be explored later if needed)